 Introduction The Geriatric Medicine Clinical Fellowship is co-sponsored by the University of Wisconsin (UW) Department of Medicine and the Geriatric Research Education and Clinical Center (GRECC) at the William S. Middleton Memorial Veterans Hospital.
 This ACGME-accredited fellowship has successfully trained physicians in geriatrics for over 35 years.
-Dr. Sanjay Asthana, geriatrician and well recognized dementia scientist provides leadership for the UW/VA program.
-Seventeen fellowship-trained geriatricians and six PhD scientists participate in educating and mentoring fellows.
-This training draws upon the rich resources and faculty of the UW Geriatrics division, the Madison VA GRECC, The Hartford Center of Excellence in Geriatric Education, The UW Institute on Aging (IOA), the Wisconsin Alzheimer's Institute and the National Center of Excellence in Woman's Health.
-Numerous affiliations also exist with geriatric services within the community.
+Fellowship-trained geriatricians and PhD scientists participate in educating and mentoring fellows.
 The extensive number of scientists and clinician-scientists with active and successful research programs make this fellowship uniquely balanced between clinical care and research opportunities.
 Fellows are offered one year of clinical training in geriatrics that fulfills the requirements of the Accreditation Council for Graduate Medical Education and ABIM/ABFP.
-Distinct opportunities exist for research fellowship following this clinical fellowship year for qualified candidates.
+Distinct opportunities exist for research fellowship following this clinical fellowship year for candidates who wish to apply.

 Clinical Fellows learn to provide geriatric care in a number of different settings as both a primary care geriatrician and a consultant.
-The fellowship is organized with both one-month block experiences and year-long longitudinal training.
+The fellowship is organized with both block experiences and year-long longitudinal training.
 Specifically, fellows complete three one-month rotations on our Acute Care for Elders Team and VA Geriatrics consult team.
-There are twelve weeks dedicated to our numerous geriatric specialty clinics.
-A one-month Dementia Care month offers time in five to six of our UW and VA Dementia and Memory Clinics, a dementia-specific assisted living site and involvement in Alzheimer's Association programming.
-A Community Care rotation exposes fellows to transitions of care, adult daycare, home care and quality improvement activities.
-The remaining three block rotations are dedicated to End-of-Life/palliative care, nursing home administration/rehabilitation, and elective time respectively.
+There are two eight-week blocks dedicated to our numerous geriatric specialty clinics.
+A six-week Palliative Care and Hospice rotation, six weeks at our Teaching Nursing home administration and rehabilitation, and a four-week Community Care rotation that exposes fellows to transitions of care, adult daycare, home care and quality improvement activities.

 For More Information contact: